isomerpages/govtech-corp/media/technews/_posts/2024-05-03-post-5 free ways you can get smarter about AI.md

 a tool you can use, instead of an amorphous, malignant force.</p>
 <p>If you have difficulty getting exactly what you want or even something
 close to it, you’ll know why <a href="https://www.ibm.com/topics/prompt-engineering" rel="noopener noreferrer nofollow" target="_blank"><u>prompt engineering</u></a> is such a buzz phrase now.
-Getting good at getting <a href="https://www.nytimes.com/2023/05/25/technology/ai-chatbot-chatgpt-prompts.html" rel="noopener noreferrer nofollow" target="_blank"><u>good results from AI</u></a> is a sought-after skill nowadays, so you’re already getting future-ready!</p>
+Getting good at getting good results from AI is a sought-after skill nowadays, so you’re already getting future-ready!</p>
 <p>And if you’ve heard of <a href="https://apnews.com/article/artificial-intelligence-hallucination-chatbots-chatgpt-falsehoods-ac4672c5b06e6f91050aa46ee731bcf4" rel="noopener noreferrer nofollow" target="_blank"><u>AI hallucinating</u></a> and
 making things up, why not try it out yourself and see if you can break the chatbot you’re using?
-At the very least, you’ll quickly learn about the limitations of the chatbot you’re using when it starts giving ever less useful replies.
-And hopefully, you also realise you need to double-check information from chatbots and not end up like a <a href="https://www.nytimes.com/2023/06/08/nyregion/lawyer-chatgpt-sanctions.html" rel="noopener noreferrer nofollow" target="_blank"><u>certain lawyer</u></a> who cited legal cases that turned out to be entirely fabricated by a chatbot.</p>
+At the very least, you’ll quickly learn about the limitations of the chatbot you’re using when it starts giving ever less useful replies.</p>
 <h3>2.
 Read up on how AI actually works</h3>
 <p>Now that you’ve tried your hand at generative AI tools, it’s time to gain
 some understanding of what’s going on under the hood.</p>